Lutein macular degeneration

 More research

 To get lutein benefit you have to persuade your tongue that even if it doesn't really like dark-green leafy vegetables, nevertheless to stop one going blind you will eat them.
-And then a strange thing happens; you find you actually grow fond of them.
+And then a strange thing happens; you find you actually grow fond of spinach and kale.

 Vitamin D